privateerproj/site/content/en/docs/developers/getting-started/_index.md

 This page orients you to the developer documentation.
 Start here, then dive into the SDK and plugin guides.

+## Plugin Development Overview

+Privateer plugins are community-driven validation modules that can be developed and maintained independently.
+Plugins use the Privateer SDK to integrate with the core framework.

+### Why Develop Plugins?

+- **Extend Functionality**: Add support for new cloud providers, services, or validation rules
+- **Community Contribution**: Share your validation logic with the community
+- **Standardized Interface**: Use the SDK to ensure consistent behavior across plugins
+- **Reusable Logic**: Leverage common utilities and cloud provider logic from the SDK

 ## What you’ll need

 - Go 1.19 or later